My Approach to Helping

 More Info About My Practice

-I offer free in-person or phone consultations because I believe it's important that you have the chance to meet me and get a sense of whether I'll be the right fit for you.
+I offer free phone consultations because I believe it's important that you have the chance to get a sense of whether I'll be the right fit for you.
 During our consultation, I'll invite you to tell me about what you hope to achieve in therapy, and I'll explain a little about my process and how I can help.

-I have availability on Wednesdays and Thursdays in the late afternoon/early evening.
+I have availability on Mondays, Wednesdays, and Thursdays in the late afternoon/early evening.
 Call or email and let's talk about how you can start feeling better and engaging with life again.

 What I Love about Being a Psychotherapist